UEABIO/physalia-R-course-2023/docs/03-loading-data.md

 <div class="info">
 <p>From R version 4 onwards there is now a “native pipe”
 <code>|&gt;</code></p>
-<p>This doesn’t require the tidyverse <code>magrittr</code> package or
+<p>This doesn’t require the tidyverse <code>magrittr</code> package and
-any other packages to load and use.</p>
+the “old pipe” <code>%&gt;%</code> or any other packages to load and use.</p>
-<p>For this coursebook I have chosen to continue to use the
-<code>tidyverse</code> pipe <code>%&gt;%</code> for the time being it is
-likely to be much more familiar in other tutorials, and website usages.
+<p>You may be familiar with the magrittr pipe or see it in other
-The native pipe also behaves “slightly” differently, and this could cause some confusion.</p>
-<p>If you want to read about some of the operational differences, <a
+tutorials, and website usages.
+The native pipe works equivalntly in most situations but if you want to read about some of the operational differences, <a href="https://www.infoworld.com/article/3621369/use-the-new-r-pipe-built-into-r-41.html">this site</a> does a good job of explaining .</p>
-href="https://www.infoworld.com/article/3621369/use-the-new-r-pipe-built-into-r-41.html">this
-site</a> does a good job of explaining</p>
 </div>